najeebjebreel/lira_analysis/analysis_results/README.md

 - `samples_vulnerability_ranked_online_shadow_0p001pct.csv`: All samples ranked by vulnerability
 - `samples_highly_vulnerable_online_shadow_0p001pct.csv`: Subset of highly vulnerable samples
 - `top20_vulnerable_online_shadow_0p001pct.png`: Grid visualization of top 20 vulnerable samples
-- LaTeX tables (printed to output, ready to copy into paper)

-**When to use**:
-- For paper submissions requiring detailed metrics
-- To understand which samples are most vulnerable to membership inference
-- To compare attack performance across different configurations
-- To evaluate precision under realistic prior assumptions
-- To generate publication-ready figures and tables

 ---